hx1997/dayu/README.md

 ## Known Issues
 - Slow.
 Very slow.
 Largely caused by two things: Panda Assembly parsing and copy propagation, both of which are badly written.
 - Limited coverage of the instruction set
-- Loop structures are not recovered
+- Loop structures and some conditional structures are not recovered
 - No support for `try-catch` structures

 ## Acknowledgements